CQCL/tket/pytket/docs/getting_started.rst

 Each pytket :py:class:`Backend` comes with its own default compilation method.
 This is a recommended sequence of optimisation passes to meet the requirements of the specific :py:class:`Backend`.

 The following code snippet will show how to compile a circuit to run on an IBM device.
-This requires setting up IBM credentials (see `this page <https://cqcl.github.io/pytket-qiskit/api/index.html#access-and-credentials>`_).
+This requires setting up IBM credentials (see the `credentials guide <https://cqcl.github.io/pytket-qiskit/api/index.html#access-and-credentials>`_).

 ::